 The people in our target demographic are busy young families with elementary aged children, and we have found that they live their lives in a variety of separate, unrelated spheres.
 This leads to a state of disconnection and alienation which author Randy Frazee aptly dubs “crowded loneliness” in his book, Making Room for Life.
-We specifically sought to create a visitor bag that would help involvement in a church become what people needed it to be: a unifying mission that would intersect all aspects of their lives, not just another one of the many fragments in an impossible puzzle.
+We specifically sought to create a gift bag for church guests that would help involvement in a church become what people needed it to be: a unifying mission that would intersect all aspects of their lives, not just another one of the many fragments in an impossible puzzle.

-In order to ensure that our visitor bags set this tone well, we decided to include a variety of items that would connect with multiple members of the family and the multiple spheres of their lives.
+In order to ensure that our gift bag set this tone well, we decided to include a variety of items that would connect with multiple members of the family and the multiple spheres of their lives.
 In terms of contents, this approach was made manifested as you would expect: We included literature about all of the various ministries of the church, distinctives of the congregation’s mission and values, brochures, tracts, etc. One interesting addition, however, was a bundle of our business cards with the name spot blank for them to use when inviting others.
 These cards were double-sided and included a map, service times, Web site and basic contact information.
 This sent a powerful message to new visitors: “You are welcome, and we want you to represent us to your friends.”

 - People like free stuff, especially if it’s cool and/or useful – Giving away junk is worse than giving away nothing at all; we decided it was worth spending more time and thought (not necessarily money) upfront to make a quality impression.